genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/14_customise-look-and-feel.md

 ## Styling Grid Pro

-You might want to apply specific styles to some columns.
+Let's apply some specific styles to some columns.

 We start by creating a stylesheet document that will have some style definitions for the grid.

-Create a stylesheet file called **positionsGrid.styles.ts** and provide the following code:
+Create a stylesheet file called **positionsGrid.styles.ts** under the **client/web/src/routes/home/** and provide the following code:

 ```typescript title='positionsGrid.styles.ts'
 import {css, ElementStyles} from '@microsoft/fast-element';